cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   random output).
 This change was made to support more application use cases for OPAQUE, such as the use of OPAQUE for end-to-end encrypted backups;
   see {{WhatsAppE2E}}.
+- The AKE describes a 3-message protocol where the third message includes client authentication material that the server is required to verify.
+This change (from the original 2-message protocol) was made to provide explicit client authentication and full forward security.
+The 3-message protocol is analyzed in {{JKX18Full}}.
 - The protocol admits optional application-layer client and server identities.
   In the absence of these identities, the client and server are authenticated against their public keys.
 Binding authentication to identities is part